dokester/BayesicFitting/BayesicFitting/documentation/glossary.md

 <a name="hessian"></a>
 + **Hessian Matrix**<br>
-The inner product of the transpose of the design matrix by itself. <br>
+The inner product of the design matrix with its transpose.
+In the presence of weights these are also folded in.<br>
 Size = K * K.

 <a name="covar"></a>